AnnaMelk/Projects/README.md

 3. Proportion of nodes with the same values
 4. Probability of rewiring
 5. Probability of a change in the value of a node
-6. Vote update methods - synchronous and asynchronous (are all nodes updates at the same time or sequentially?)
+6. Vote update methods - synchronous and asynchronous (whether all nodes updates at the same time or sequentially)